Medical expert of the article

 - Diarrhea;

-Sodium in urine should be less by 0.3gram than that of sodium, which comes from outside with food.
-The material is collected by urine during the day, which is stored in a special room or in the refrigerator.
-The method of collecting the material is standard: the first urine is disposed of and can not be analyzed, then the urine is collected and stored, including a dose the next morning.
-To interpret the analysis, which determines sodium in the urine, it must be taken into account that the withdrawal of sodium depends on the hormonal activity of the adrenal glands, as well as the proportion of the pituitary gland.
-If these organs function normally, the sodium in the urine is released evenly, regardless of the time of day.
+Sodium in urine should be 0.3 grams less than the sodium that comes from food.
+For the material, urine is collected for 24 hours and stored in a special room or in a refrigerator.
+The method of collecting the material is standard: the first urine is disposed of and is not subject to analysis, then the urine is collected and accumulated, including the portion of the next morning.
+To interpret the analysis that determines sodium in urine, it is necessary to take into account that the excretion of sodium depends on the hormonal activity of the adrenal glands, as well as the pituitary gland.
+If these organs function normally, then sodium in the urine is excreted evenly regardless of the time of day.
 Potassium is highly active in the morning.
-The ratio of potassium and sodium is very important for diagnosis, since it shows the work of the hormonal system and the pituitary gland.
+The ratio of potassium and sodium is very important for diagnostics, as it shows the work of the hormonal system and the pituitary gland.

-Sodium in urine is also advisable to evaluate together with biochemical analysis of serum, since sodium itself is a threshold substance, at high concentrations it is actively released into the blood.
+It is also advisable to evaluate sodium in urine together with a biochemical analysis of serum, since sodium itself is a threshold substance; at high concentrations, it is actively released into the blood.